 1. FIND WHAT MOTIVATES YOU

 After you set your goals, it’s time to bring those goals to life!
-Grab the latest editions of your favorite magazines and starting cutting out pages of inspiration.
-Find some quotes that inspire you and print them off in some of your favorite fonts, or even on different colored paper.
-After you have plenty to work with, narrow it down to your favorite inspirational material.
+Grab the latest editions of your favourite magazines and starting cutting out pages of inspiration.
+Find some quotes that inspire you and print them off in some of your favourite fonts, or even on different coloured paper.
+After you have plenty to work with, narrow it down to your favourite inspirational material.

 2. PRIORITISE YOUR GOALS

-Decide what your most important goals are for this year and choose a front and center section of your vision board that can be used to represent those goals.
-Keeping your inspiration in a prominent position on your vision board will in turn give it a prominent position in your mind!
+Decide what your most important goals are for this year and choose a front and centre section of your vision board that can be used to represent those goals.
+Keeping your inspiration in a prominent position on your vision board will, in turn, give it a prominent position in your mind!